 Google ‘Barcelona’ and it’s more than likely that a picture of the park is what comes up!
 The mosaics are stunning, but it certainly was overcrowded, so arrive early in an attempt to beat the hoards.
 You’ll need tickets for both of these Gaudi attractions, too – and with entrance numbers limited every hour, you should book well in advance to ensure you get in!

 But while Barcelona really comes to life here, there’s also a seedy and unwanted side, including a troublesome pickpocket problem and sex workers at all hours.
-But don’t let that put you off – as it’s an experience you can’t go home without.
-Just keep a good head on your shoulders – and a close eye on your wallet!
+But don’t let that put you off – just keep a good head on your shoulders – and a close eye on your wallet!
+Better still, you can get an anti theft backpack.
 You have been warned!

 The Gothic Quarter as it’s known in English is the centre of the old city of Barcelona.
 A cultural hub, this area of the city is alive with history, art and architecture.